-The increase in insurance expense in Fiscal 2022 is primarily attributable to the market-rate increase in the premium for our directors' and officers' liability insurance upon renewal of our policy in May 2021, and additional coverages, including cybersecurity, added to our program during Fiscal 2022.
+The increase in Fiscal 2023 insurance expense is primarily attributable to the increased coverage obtained under our directors' and officers' liability insurance upon renewal of our policy in May 2022 and additional coverages, including cybersecurity and employment practices liability, added to our insurance program during Fiscal 2022.

-As a result of periodic shelter-in-place restrictions and travel and workplace precautions and restrictions associated with the COVID-19 pandemic continuing throughout both Fiscal 2021 and Fiscal 2022, management presentations and historically in-person meetings held in multiple U.S. markets and certain international markets with existing and potential individual and institutional investors, investment professionals and advisors, media, and securities analysts, as well as various investor relations, market awareness and corporate development and partnering initiatives, have generally occurred remotely without requiring in-person business travel by our executives.
-We incurred nominal travel expenses in Fiscal 2022 for attendance at seminars, and for vendor audits and clinical trial site visits as conditions have permitted.
+As a result of periodic shelter-in-place restrictions and travel and workplace precautions and restrictions associated with the COVID-19 pandemic during calendar 2020 and 2021, management presentations and historically in-person meetings held in multiple U.S. markets and certain international markets with existing and potential individual and institutional investors, investment professionals and advisors, media, and securities analysts, as well as various investor relations, market awareness and corporate development and partnering initiatives, generally occurred remotely without requiring in-person business travel by our executives.
+During Fiscal 2023, we incurred modest travel expense for attendance at seminars, and for vendor audits, clinical trial site visits and certain investor-focused events, as conditions have permitted, with in-person travel still reasonably limited.

-Rent expense for both Fiscal 2022 and Fiscal 2021 reflects our implementation of ASC 842 and the requirement to recognize, as an operating lease related to our South San Francisco office and laboratory facility, a right-of-use asset and a lease liability, both of which must be amortized over the expected lease term.
+Rent expense for both Fiscal 2023 and Fiscal 2022 reflects our implementation of ASC 842 and the requirement to recognize, as an operating lease related to our South San Francisco office and laboratory facility, a right-of-use asset and a lease liability, both of which must be amortized over the expected lease term.
 The underlying lease reflects commercial property rents prevalent in the South San Francisco real estate market at the time of our November 2016 lease amendment extending the lease of our headquarters facilities in South San Francisco by five years from July 31, 2017 to July 31, 2022.
-As disclosed in Note 14, Commitments and Contingencies, in the Financial Statements, in October 2021, we entered into an amendment to this lease, pursuant to which the term of the lease was extended from August 1, 2022 to July 31, 2027 and the base rent under the lease for the five-year extension period was specified.
+As disclosed in Note 14, Commitments and Contingencies, in the Financial Statements included in Item 8 of this Report, in October 2021, we entered into an amendment to this lease, pursuant to which the term of the lease was extended from August 1, 2022 to July 31, 2027 and the base rent under the lease for the five-year extension period was specified.
 We allocate total rent expense for our South San Francisco facility between R&D expense and G&A expense based generally on square footage dedicated to each function.
 In both years, rent expense includes charges for such items as common area maintenance fees, taxes and insurance which are generally assessed to us by our landlord.

-Beginning in the second quarter of Fiscal 2021, in connection with our recognition of revenue under the AffaMed Agreement, we also began to amortize the deferred contract acquisition costs related to our acquisition of that agreement.
-Such costs were composed of the cash payment of \$220,000 for sublicense fees which we were obligated to make pursuant to our PH94B license from Pherin, and the \$125,000 cash payment and \$125,000 fair value of common stock issued for consulting services, in each case exclusively related to our acquisition of the AffaMed Agreement.
+Beginning in the quarter ended September 30, 2020, we began to amortize the deferred contract acquisition costs related to our acquisition of the AffaMed Agreement, composed of the cash payment of \$220,000 for sublicense fees which we were obligated to make pursuant to our PH94B license from Pherin, and the \$125,000 cash payment and \$125,000 fair value of common stock issued for consulting services, in each case exclusively related to our acquisition of the AffaMed Agreement.
 The contract acquisition costs are amortized over the expected term of the services to be provided under the AffaMed Agreement.
-We amortized approximately \$105,000 and \$102,000 of contract acquisition costs during Fiscal 2022 and Fiscal 2021, respectively.
+As described above in the section entitled Revenue, the outcome of the PALISADE-1 study resulted in an estimated extension of the period over which we will recognize both revenue under the AffaMed Agreement and the period over which we will amortize the deferred contract acquisition costs.
+Our extended estimate of the time required to satisfy our performance obligation required a cumulative catch-up adjustment to amortization of the contract acquisition costs at September 30, 2022, pursuant to which we reversed previously recorded expense of approximately \$84,000, resulting in negative contract acquisition amortization expense of \$21,000 for Fiscal 2023.